List of Asterix characters: Bacteria

-Bacteria is the wife of Unhygienix.
+Bacteria is married to Unhygienix.
 She is one of the inner circle of village wives.
 She is quiet and easy-going, but doesn't hesitate to say exactly what she thinks.
 She helps her husband run his shop, selling fish of dubious quality, and is unperturbed by the bizarre uses to which they are sometimes put.
 They have two sons (one of whose names have not been mentioned) — Blinix in Asterix in Corsica, and the other with red hair in Asterix and the Secret Weapon.

 In Asterix and Obelix's Birthday: The Golden Book Blinix is seen having taken over the shop but rather than to import the fish from Lutetia, he gets the fish he sells from the nearby sea.
 This displeases his father who fears that the "good name of the shop will go to waste" that way.